razorpay/blade/rfcs/2022-04-09-accessibility.md

 **Why focus traps?**

-Focus traps are essential to communicate a modal's bounds to groups of people who are visually impaired or have mobility issues, And helps inform what is and is not modal content.
+Focus traps are essential to communicate a modal's bounds to people who are visually impaired or have mobility issues, and it helps inform them what is and is not contained within a modal.

-The idea is that if for part of the site we prevent clicks, we should also prevent focus.
+The idea is that if for parts of the site where we prevent clicks, we should also prevent focus on the same elements.

 - People with low vision who rely on screen readers need to know when the modal opens.
-- People with low vision who cannot properly see the focus ring can get lost if focus isn't contained in the modal, This can be confusing and disorienting.
+- People with low vision who cannot properly see the focus ring can get lost if focus isn't contained in the modal, this can be confusing and disorienting.
 - People with mobility issues using keyboard could tab out of the modal and have a hard time getting back into the modal.

 **Best practices for focus traps**

 - Ensure users don't get permanently trapped in the focus trap, If the user can open the modal with keyboard, they should also have the ability to exit the modal with keyboard.
-- The focus should loop When reaching the last or first element inside modal.
+- The focus should loop when reaching the last or first element inside modal.
 - Convey the intent to screen reader users that there is a context switch, and they are now in a modal or in a focus trapped state.

 <img src="./images/accessibility/focus-trap-demo.gif" alt="A gif showing the demo of a focus trapped modal" width="45%">